warbe-maker/VBA-Component-Management/README.md

 >The _Update_ service is performed only when the Workbook is opened from within the configured [_CompManServiced_ folder][4] and all the [preconditions][10]) are meet.

 ## Installation of CompMan as a Workbook/VBProject servicing instance
-1. <a href="https://github.com/warbe-maker/VBA-Component-Management/raw/refs/heads/master/CompMan.xlsb?raw=true" download>Download the `CompMan.xlsb` Workbook</a>
+1. Download the <a href="https://github.com/warbe-maker/VBA-Component-Management/raw/refs/heads/master/CompMan.xlsb?raw=true" download>`CompMan.xlsb` Workbook</a>
-2. Move the downloaded Workbook into a folder you will regard as the serviced root folder and open the Workbook.
-It will display a self-setup dialog which results in a [default files and folder structure][12] when confirmed [^1].
+2. Move the downloaded Workbook into a folder you will regard as the serviced root folder and open the Workbook.[^1]
 3. When WinMerge is not available/installed a corresponding message is displayed.
 The provided link may be used to download and install it.
-When continued without having it installed the message will be re-displayed whenever the [CompMan.xlsb][1] Workbook is opened.
+When continued without having installed it the message will be re-displayed whenever the <a href="https://github.com/warbe-maker/VBA-Component-Management/raw/refs/heads/master/CompMan.xlsb?raw=true" download>`CompMan.xlsb` Workbook</a> is opened.
-4. Confirm CompMan's self-setup _default environment_ at the location the Workbook is opened.
+4. Confirm CompMan's self-setup.
+It will setup the [default files and folder environment][12].

-> The CompMan services are now ready for being used by Workbooks which have the service(s) enabled (see below.
+> CompMan's services are now ready for being used by Workbooks which have the service(s) enabled (see below).

 ## Usage
 A Workbook will only be serviced by CompMan provided: